dojo/framework/docs/en/routing/supplemental.md

 ];
 ```

-In the routing configuration above, there are two outlets defined, `main` and `side-menu` and a simplified application layout using outlets is shown below.
-By default the `Outlet` will render any of the keys that equal a route id that has been match for the outlet, in this case `main`.
+In the routing configuration above, there are two outlets defined, `main` and `side-menu`, and a simplified application layout using outlets is shown below.
+By default the `Outlet` will render any of the keys that equal a route id that has been matched for the outlet, in this case `main`.
 If a function is passed to the `Outlet` then it will render whenever _any_ route is matched for the outlet specified.

 ```tsx
 import { create, tsx } from '@dojo/framework/core/vdom';